-During the wilderness experience parents are required to complete our exclusive Parent Narratives.
+During the wilderness experience a requirement for parents is to complete our Parent Narratives.
 The Parent Narratives provide a voice for parents in their child’s treatment process.

-For many troubled teens, the Narratives are their first real look at their own histories.
-It is their opportunity to learn of their parents’ triumphs and failures.
+For many troubled teens, the Parent Narratives are their first real look at their own histories.
+It is also their opportunity to learn of their parents’ triumphs and failures.
 The Narratives are also designed to coincide with student autobiographies.
 Each is shared at a specific point in the teen’s individual therapy.
-These exercises often become the focal point around which parent and child begin to build a sense of unity.
+Furthermore, these exercises often become the focal point around which parent and child begin to build a sense of unity.

-As students hear their parents’ narration of their own lives and the child’s, it becomes more difficult for the student to excuse away his behavior.
-He cannot hide or ignore the facts of his own life.
-He cannot minimize or trivialize his parents’ love and support.
+As students hear their parents’ narration of the parent’s lives as well as the parent’s view of the the child’s, it becomes more difficult for the student to excuse away their behavior.
+The teen cannot hide or ignore the facts of their own life.
+The student cannot minimize or trivialize their parents’ love and support.

 - Pre-Enrollment Information

 - Parent Portal